barrydoooit/Network-and-Computation-Trace-Analyzer/README.md

-# Wireshark-Packet-Data-Visualizer
+# Network and Computation TraceAnalyzer

-#### PacketProcessor
+#### Introduction
-> Raw captures are parsed into filtered caps and csvs with this class.
-CSV for RTT, throughput, packet-length categorization are also temporarily generated here.
+> This repo is a pratical tool for analyzing network packet and computation logs.

 #### File Structure
+###### data
-> Game designated files are temporarily under their diffrent folders.
-Raw data and processed data are divided into different directory, for detail please dive into the folders and check their names.
+> Traces and processed data are in 'data' folder.
+Game designated files are temporarily under their diffrent folders.
+For network traces, raw data and processed data are divided into different directory, for detail please dive into the folders and check their names.

+###### mainTools
+> Main analysis and visualization tools.

+###### specificTools
+> Tools derived from mainTools that are suitable for specific application or tasks.